tpf/tprf-hugo-site/content/raku-development-fund.md

-If a period of one year has elapsed with no grants in progress and no new applications, the remaining funds will be transferred to the TPF general fund.
+If a period of one year has elapsed with no grants in progress and no new applications, the remaining funds will be transferred to the TPRF general fund.

 Application
 In order to apply for a grant under this fund the